Teaching & Learning

 A focus on learning

 We provide many professional development training opportunities for teachers throughout the year.
 Teachers are required to be current with and to implement the latest research-based practices and initiatives.
-These include transitioning to Common Core State Standards, preparing for the new state tests called Smarter Balanced Assessments, and learning how to use the latest technology such as Chromebooks and interactive projectors.
-Our department has six teachers on special assignment , or TOSA’s, who provide professional support to teachers, and one staff member facilitates a large professional development grant from the U.S. Department of Defense.
+These include transitioning to Common Core State Standards and other national and state learning standards, preparing students for the state tests called Smarter Balanced Assessments, and learning how to use the latest technology such as Chromebooks and interactive projectors.

 We are accountable

 Our team administers legal and instructional requirements to assess student learning.
-We provide support to teachers in selecting and implementing classroom-based assessments in social studies, art and physical fitness; maintaining STAR math and reading data; and managing state-mandated tests and end-of-course exams.
+We provide support to teachers in selecting and implementing classroom-based assessments in social studies, art and physical fitness; maintaining i-Ready math and reading data; and managing state-mandated tests.
 Student test scores are one way to measure our department’s effectiveness.

-Finally, we are conscientious stewards of our publically-funded instructional resources.
+Finally, we are conscientious stewards of our publicly-funded instructional resources.
 We manage the handling and storage of learning materials, and we surplus obsolete textbooks.
-This year, we implemented new inventory control procedures that utilize barcoding to track all secondary text and library books, and we’ll implement a similar program next year for elementary reading, math, handwriting, and social studies materials.
+We manage inventory control procedures that utilize barcoding to track all secondary and most elementary text and library books.